balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 2. Inspect a specific alert (use alert ID returned by previous step):

 ```
-Agent: Get details of code scanning alert with id "<ALERT_ID>" in "demo-streamlit".
+ Get details of code scanning alert with id "<ALERT_ID>" in "demo-streamlit".
 ```

 (This calls `get_code_scanning_alert`.)